 e.
 Traditional preventive and perfective maintenance actions such as FMEA, SIPs

 Indeed the NoOps paradigm makes cannibalization of traditional form of ADM contract revenue for vendors, a given!
 This just means vendors have to earn their revenue in a different manner that inseparably joins their actions with their clients’ success and driving lasting structural improvements.
-For driving such a virtuous win-win impact it is imperative for enterprises to gain valuable experience by commencing work NOW to structure their current ADM contracts to focus on delivering impact across IT Inputs, IT Outputs & Business Outcomes in order to secure the future competitiveness of their organizations.
+For driving such a virtuous win-win impact it is imperative for enterprises to gain valuable experience by commencing work NOW to structure their current ADM contracts to focus on delivering impact across IT Inputs, IT Outputs and Business Outcomes in order to secure the future competitiveness of their organizations.